Quasi-invariant Gaussian measures for the two-dimensional defocusing cubic nonlinear wave equation: Introduction

-In the recent works \cite{Tzvet, OTz, OST}, we studied the transport property of Gaussian measures under nonlinear Hamiltonian PDE dynamics and succeeded to prove quasi-invariance of Gaussian measures, thus verifying the philosophy of \cite{Cru1,Cru2} in the case of concrete examples.
-In \cite{Tzvet}, we considered the BBM-type equations and by exploiting energy estimates which are quite standard in the field of hyperbolic PDEs, we established quasi-invariance of Gaussian measures on periodic functions, going beyond Ramer's result.
+In the recent works \cite{Tzvet, OTz, OST}, we further studied the transport property of Gaussian measures under nonlinear Hamiltonian PDE dynamics and succeeded to prove quasi-invariance of Gaussian measures on periodic functions.
+In particular, in \cite{Tzvet}, the second author introduced a general strategy, combining PDE and stochastic analysis to prove quasi-invariance of Gaussian measures under nonlinear Hamiltonian PDE dynamics, thus verifying an assumption of the type imposed in \cite{Cru1,Cru2, P1} for some concrete examples (without relying on a special structure of an underlying space such as the symplectic structure in~\cite{P2}).
+In~\cite{Tzvet}, we considered the BBM-type equations and by exploiting energy estimates, which are quite standard in the field of hyperbolic PDEs, we established quasi-invariance of Gaussian measures on periodic functions, going beyond Ramer's result.
+While it was only stated in a remark, similar quasi-invariance results hold for the one-dimensional nonlinear wave equations (NLW) and nonlinear Klein-Gordon equations (NLKG).
 In \cite{OTz, OST}, we studied the quasi-invariance property of Gaussian measures under the dynamics of the one-dimensional cubic fourth order nonlinear Schr\"odinger equation.
-By applying gauge transformations and (an infinite iteration of) normal form transformations, we proved quasi-invariance of Gaussian measures, which is optimal in terms of Sobolev regularities.
+By applying gauge transformations\footnote{In a recent paper \cite{OTT}, by applying a further gauge transformation, we extended the quasi-invariance result to the cubic nonlinear Schr\"odinger equation with third order dispersion.} and (an infinite iteration of) normal form transformations, we proved quasi-invariance of Gaussian measures, which is optimal in terms of Sobolev regularities.